Summit 26 from June 1-4 in San Francisco

 Troubleshooting

-This section covers common issues you may encounter when setting up the GitHub Actions integration.
+This section covers common issues you may encounter when setting up any of the three integrations.

 OIDC Token Generation Fails

-Symptom: The workflow fails when requesting an OIDC token.
+Symptom: The workflow or pipeline fails when requesting an OIDC token.

 • Verify that permissions: id-token: write is set in your workflow file.